Lucknow: Flora and fauna

 Established in 1921, the Lucknow Zoo is one of the oldest in the country.
 It houses a rich collection of animals from Asia, and other continents.
 The zoo also has enjoyable toy train rides for visitors.
 The city has a botanical garden, which is a zone of wide botanical diversity.
-It is home to the Uttar Pradesh State Museum, which has sculptural masterpieces dating back to the 3rd century AD, including intricately carved Mathura sculptures ranging from dancing girls to scenes from the life of Buddha.
+It is home to the Uttar Pradesh State Museum, which is the oldest and largest museum in the state, has sculptural masterpieces dating back to the 3rd century AD, including intricately carved Mathura sculptures ranging from dancing girls to scenes from the life of Buddha.
+It is also one of the only six Indian museums to house an Egyptian Mummy, the others being in Kolkata, Hyderabad, Mumbai, Jaipur and Vadodara.